-One of the smallest portables on the market, the palm-size Pax 3 is a sleek little vaporizer.
+One of the smallest portable vapes on the market, the palm-size Pax 3 is a sleek little vaporizer.
 The lustrous, polished aluminum case instantly attracts, resembling a high-end music player more than pot paraphernalia.
 It’s a sexy little beast with function to match its form.

 Pax 3 improves upon its predecessor Pax 2 in small ways.
 Most notably, Pax 3 ships with a hash oil insert to target the concentrates crowd.
 Cannabis consumers increasingly choose oil pens for their discreet nature, ease-of-use and stony reliability.
 Pax missed that market segment for years while competitors like the Firefly 2 added concentrates support to their portables.